'They call me babu': giving a voice to untold stories

 Anticipating the première of the documentary, we recently interviewed Sandra Beerends to learn more about this historically and emotionally charged documentary.

 "I have a Dutch-Indonesian background, my father is Dutch and my mother was born in the former Dutch East Indies.
-When I was growing up, she used to tell me many stories about her childhood, and one of the things she told me about was her babu.
+When I was growing up, she used to tell me many stories about her childhood, amongst which about her "babu".
 And about how from the moment she woke up until she went to bed, the babu was always there to take care of her.
 When I became a bit older, I realised that many people I knew that had been brought up in the former Dutch East Indies, had heart-warming stories about their babus.

 Most of these stories stopped with WWII, when many Dutch people were interned in camps during the Japanese occupation and many ended up returning or going to the Netherlands for the first time.
 After these events, many of the families weren’t able to reconnect to their babus; not only because of the politically complicated situation, but also because they never knew their babu’s real name.